 The Vatican has fairly strict rules when it comes to clothing.
-You must of course look perfect in the unlikely event that you encounter the Pope.
-The rules are fairly simple and apply to both women and men: shoulders and knees must be covered.
-In addition, you may not wear anything on your head.
-If you have been stubborn and still put on shorts, no worries, the Vatican is prepared for everything: they have a beautiful plastic costume at the entrance waiting for you.
+You have to be in tip-top shape in the unlikely event that you run into the Pope.
+The rules are quite simple and apply to both women and men: shoulders and knees must be covered.
+In addition, you are not allowed to wear anything on your head.
+Have you been stubborn now and have you put on shorts, no worries, the Vatican is prepared for everything: at the entrance they have a beautiful plastic costume that you can sweat in in the middle of summer.

 All sights in Vatican City